Creating email addresses and mailboxes

 Creating a mailbox

 Before you can receive any email at all, you will need to create a mailbox where it will be stored.
-To do so, log into the control panel, and follow the link Manage email accounts / mailboxes.
-Under the heading New mailbox, you will need to enter the username of the mailbox you wish to create, and the password.
+Follow the Create mailbox link at the bottom of the Mailboxes section.
+Enter a name for the new mailbox and a password.

-- a mailbox which you can configure your client to access via the name firstname.lastname@example.org; and
+- a mailbox which you can configure your client to access using the name

 - the email address email@example.com, which will deliver to the mailbox.

-You might find it helpful to think of the mailbox as a pigeon hole—a place where messages can be delivered.
+You might find it helpful to think of the mailbox as a pigeon hole.
+It is a place where messages can be delivered.
 The email address is the label on that pigeon hole.

 Creating another email address

 Suppose you also want to receive email to the address firstname.lastname@example.org.
 Follow the Add email address link at the bottom of the Email addresses section.
 Enter